Robbie White

-Robert George White (born 15 September 1995) is an English cricketer who plays for Middlesex County Cricket Club.
-A wicket-keeper, who is a right-handed batsman, who also bowls right-arm medium pace.
+Robert George White (born 15 September 1995) is a retired English cricketer who played for Middlesex County Cricket Club.
+A wicket-keeper, who was a right-handed batsman, who also bowled right-arm medium pace.
 He made his first-class debut for Loughborough MCC University against Hampshire County Cricket Club in April 2015.
 He made his List A debut for Middlesex against Australia on 9 June 2018, during Australia's tour of England.

 He made his Twenty20 debut for Middlesex in the 2018 t20 Blast on 3 August 2018.
 In August 2021, in the 2021 County Championship, White scored his maiden century in first-class cricket.
+White announced his retirement from professional cricket in September 2024.